jsmoriss/jsm-force-ssl/readme.txt

 **An fast and effective way to make sure that all the HTTP URLs get redirected to HTTPS, including the WordPress upload folder for uploaded images and media.**

-**This plugin is significantly different than most other plugins of its type** &mdash; other plugins usually create an output filter using [PHP's output buffering](http://php.net/manual/en/function.ob-start.php) to search / replace URLs within the webpage document.
+**This plugin is significantly different than most other plugins of its type** &mdash; other plugins generally create an output filter using [PHP's output buffering](http://php.net/manual/en/function.ob-start.php) to search / replace URLs within the webpage document.
 This is much slower (and error prone) than using the WordPress 'upload_dir' filter and permanent (301) redirects ([which is considered best practive when moving from HTTP to HTTPS](https://en.wikipedia.org/wiki/HTTP_301)).

 The plugin defines the following constants (if not already defined), then makes sure that all front-end HTTP requests are redirected to their HTTPS equivalent: